choudharynisha/Clarity-App/README.md

-# Project by The Lantern Clan
+# Clarity by The Lantern Clan

 The Lantern Clan is a team of six Bryn Mawr College students: Nadine Adnane ('20), Viktoria Braun ('21), Nisha Choudhary ('21), Nitisha Bhandari ('22), Nigina Daniyarov ('22), and Faryal Khan ('22).